irods-contrib/metalnx-web/docs/INSTALL.md

 ##### Editing Authentication Properties on Metalnx #####

-In order to configure MetaLnx to use PAM authentication, edit the file `irods.environment.properties` which can be found on the `webapps/emc-metalnx-web/WEB-INF/classes` directory, under the Tomcat root installation folder.
+In order to configure Metalnx to use PAM authentication, edit the file `irods.environment.properties` which can be found on the `webapps/emc-metalnx-web/WEB-INF/classes` directory, under the Tomcat root installation folder.

     # iRODS parameters
 	irods.host=<hostname>